allenai/beaker-gantry/README.md

     find and use the existing configuration file (usually located at `$HOME/.beaker/config.yml`).
     Otherwise just set the environment variable `BEAKER_TOKEN` to your Beaker [user token](https://beaker.org/user).

     The first time you call `gantry run ...` you'll also be prompted to provide a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the `repo` scope.
-This allows Gantry to clone your private repository when it runs in Beaker (you don't have to do this just yet, wait until you get prompted).
+This allows Gantry to clone your private repository when it runs in Beaker.
+You don't have to do this just yet (Gantry will prompt you for it), but if you need to update this token later you can use the `gantry config set-gh-token` command.

 3. **Specify your Python environment.**